satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, suffers.
+the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, suffers (Poschl and Koop, 2008;
+Smith, 2006).
 Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and advances in media by which results are disseminated.

 In contrast, during open source software development, the typical review process for programs (code review) during software development is often